Does your child dream of sailing the seven seas? Help fuel their imagination with this step-by-step guide on how to make a paper boat.

 How to make a paper boat: step-by-step instructions

-Making a paper boat can seem tricky, so it’s good to have some written instructions to follow alongside the pictures.
+Making a paper boat can seem tricky, so it’s good to have some written instructions to follow.

 - Lay out a rectangular piece of paper.
 If you are using patterned or printed paper, begin with the decorated side facing up so it will show on the outside of the boat

 - Fold the sheet of paper in half from top to bottom to create a horizontal crease in the middle – the non-patterned side of your paper should now be visible